pkardas/notes/books/ddd.md

 Extreme Programming advocates using no extra design documents at all (usually because the fall out of sync) - the code should speak for itself.
 This motivates developers to keep code clean and transparent.

-However if document exists, it should not try to do what code already does well - document should illuminate meaning, give insight into large-scale structures, clarify design intent, complement the code and the talking.
+However, if document exists, it should not try to do what code already does well - document should illuminate meaning, give insight into large-scale structures, clarify design intent, complement the code and the talking.

 ## Chapter 3: Binding Model and Implementation